ehsan11100/AdGuard/Configuration.md

     ```
     Sends queries for `*.host.com` to `1.1.1.1:53` except for `*.maps.host.com` which are sent to `8.8.8.8:53` (as long as other queries).

+<a id="upstreams-from-file"></a>
+### Loading the list of upstream servers from a file

+Using specific upstreams for some domains is a common way to accelerate internet in China, for example see https://github.com/felixonmars/dnsmasq-china-list and many other dnsmasq lists.

+These lists can be easily converted to a list for AdGuard Home:

+* `server=/0-100.com/114.114.114.114` -> `[/0-100.com/]114.114.114.114`

+The problem with these lists is that they may be too large.
+In this case you may want to load them from a separate file instead of setting all upstreams in AdGuard settings.
+Just specify the path to a file with your list in the `upstream_dns_file` field of `AdGuardHome.yaml`.

 <a id="upstreams-for-rdns"></a>
 ### Specifying upstreams for rDNS